HazyResearch/safari/src/dataloaders/README.md

 # Overview

-Basic datasets including MNIS and CIFAR will auto-download.
+Basic datasets including MNIST and CIFAR will auto-download.
 Source code for these datamodules are in [basic.py](basic.py).

 By default, data is downloaded to `./data/`  by default, where `.` is the top level directory of this repository (e.g. 'safari').